 3.1 TISSUE ARCHITECTURE OF TELSON OF Hottentota tamulus (Cuticle, venom gland, lobes and muscles)

-The histological structure of the telson and venom apparatus of Hottentota tamulus, examined by Haematoxylin Eosin staining, revealed a much close assemblage of the protective, contractile and secretory components.
+The histological structure of the telson and venom apparatus of Hottentota tamulus, examined by Hematoxylin Eosin staining, revealed a much close assemblage of the protective, contractile and secretory components.
 Observations made at different magnifications (4X, 10X and 50X) helped to understand the basic overall tissue organization to fine cellular details.
 Such a stepwise examination helps to understand how different tissue elements contribute collectively and effectively for venom production and delivery, a pattern broadly reflected in scorpion venom systems (Casewell et al., 2020; Soltan- Alinejad et al., 2025).

 At 4X magnification, the telson appeared as a well defined compact structure bounded by cuticle.
-This layer was predominantly stained with eosin , reflecting its dense chitin rich composition and its role as a protective barrier.
+This layer was predominantly stained with Eosin, reflecting its dense chitin rich composition and its role as a protective barrier.
 It also acts like a separating layer providing an interface between the external environment and the internal tissues.
 A centrally located glandular region corresponding to the venom apparatus was identified.

 At 10X magnification, the internal organization of the cuticle was more pronounced and structurally differentiated into the outer exocuticle and inner fringe of the endocuticle.
 This feature closely correlated with the complexity of the arthropod exoskeletons.
-Beneath this, bundles of muscle fibres were observed for controlled movement and generation of force during stinging.
+Beneath this, bundles of muscle fibers were observed for controlled movement and generation of force during stinging.
 The internal luminal spaces were noticeable and likely associated with venom storage prior to discharge, as described in earlier studies of scorpion venom systems (Salabi et al., 2023).

 At higher magnification of 50X, the cellular architecture of the venom apparatus was much more prominently visible.
 The glandular epithelium consisted of closely packed cells with deeply stained nuclei and active synthesis of venom components.
 Such cellular features are typical of secretory tissues involved in the production of peptide rich venoms (Arcos et al., 2025; Salabi et al., 2024).
 The glandular tissue was organized into distinct lobular units separated by thin connective partitions which improve the gland efficiency by dividing it into functional units.
 In close proximity to the glandular elements, muscle fibres exhibited striations confirming their skeletal nature and indicating their role in generating the mechanical force required for venom expulsion (Soltan- Alinejad et al., 2025).